athos/Postmortem/README.md

 #### Attaching a transducer

-Transducers can also be attached to sessions.
-Those transducers are called a *base transducer* of a session.
+Transducers can be attached to sessions as well.
+Those transducers attached to a session are called a *base transducer* of the session.
 To make a session with a base transducer attached, call `(make-session <xform>)`.
 If a session has a base transducer, logging operators operating on the session will behave as if they were called 1) with the base transducer, or 2) with a transducer produced by prepending (a la `comp`) the base transducer to the transducer they are originally